bryophyta/cultural-evo-models/README.md

 Model trying to explore how first-mover advantage in networks might interact with preferential attachment based on some score of 'quality' which is independent of network structure.
 Very much a work in progress.

+## Notes on generating combinations in JavaScript (`notes_on_combinations.md`)

+A post on different methods for generating unique and exhaustive combinations of elements (with repetition) in JavaScript.